Jasminehh/automatic_image_captioning/README.md

 </p>

 ### Gradient Descent with Momentum
-Adding momentum to the above just means that even if we find a flat place in our gradient descent our algorithm will continue to move forward with the values from previous calculations.
-Ultimately this makes it less likely that we'll get stuck in a local minimum:
+Let's take rolling a ball downhill as an example.
+Adding momentum term (*V_dw* and *V_db*) to the descent is make the ball roll faster and faster.
+Beta is used to prevent the ball speeding up without limit.
+It is just a way to make the gradient descent happen faster by skipping over the steeper parts of the learning curve.

 ![](image/gd_momentum.png)

 ### Root Mean Squared Propagation (RMSProp)
-Yet another way of approaching gradient descent is to use Root Mean Squared Propagation, or 'RMSProp', which has come into frequent use in recent years.
-Better still, it can 'adapt' by performing adjustments to the learning rates of all the model's parameters.
+Another way of approaching gradient descent is to use Root Mean Squared Propagation, or 'RMSProp', which has come into frequent use in recent years.
+It uses adaptive learning rate to help point the correct direction towards the minimum.

 ![](image/rmsprop.png)